 Dr Nikki Ndalesan@gmail.com

 We love our Foster Farms!

-Typically, foster farmilies will cover routine care including farrier, hay/feed and routine care.
+Typically, foster families will cover routine care including farrier, hay, feed and basic veterinary care.

 If veterinary care exceeds $500, then Omega Horse Rescue will be responsible.

-Fostering gives a horse that is in need of rehabilitation time to return to health.
+Fostering a horse in need gives them time to rehabilitate and if needed get healthy.
 Most commonly these are horses that need weight, foot care, or just a mental break.
 Our foster horses are not usually ready to be ridden.
-They are looking for time to heal from whatever traumatic situation they came from.
+They are looking for time to heal from whatever traumatic situation they've endured.